tomohung/tomohung.github.io.octopress/source/_posts/2015-05-06-reflection-to-tealeaf-course3-week7-1.markdown

 end
 ```

 But there is a problem, everytime we test, it will send a request to Stripe server.
-We don't want to do this and want to reduce test consumer time, use gme `vcr`.
+We don't want to do this and want to reduce test consumer time, use gem `vcr`.

 ```
 $ gem install vcr